 The ESG-as-a-Service is a reputable intervention that helps developers create great sustainability solutions for organizations to manifest ESG commitments.
 The ESG as a service is essentially an API library containing several components that can be devised and called on during application development to tackle the different aspects of ESG via digital solutions.

 With this modern innovation, companies can easily access and make their carbon calculations and effectively report greenhouse gas emissions of scope 1, scope 2, and scope 3 in approved frameworks.

 As much as ESG-as-a-Service solution is beneficial for developers to create outstanding sustainability interventions.
 One has to take care and avoid certain pitfalls and errors that can undermine the application’s function.

 Mistakes to avoid using ESG As A Service API

-Developers who intend to use the ESG as a service API to develop solutions should be intensely wary about committing some errors that can affect software creation, as this could cause poor user experience and impede smooth integration of applications.
+Developers who intend to use the ESG as a service API to develop solutions should be intensely wary about committing some errors that can affect software creation, as this could cause poor user experience and impede the smooth integration of applications.
 Accordingly, developers must bear in mind the following common errors to avoid.

 Not studying the API documentation.

-API documentation is an explanatory manual that contains crucial information for developers who intend to work with a certain API. it usually includes code examples, tutorials, and any other necessary information related to calling the specific API.
+API documentation is an explanatory manual that contains crucial information for developers who intend to work with a certain API.
+It usually includes code examples, tutorials, and any other necessary information related to calling the specific API.
 Without a good grasp of the contents of the ESG as a service API documentation, IT developers might encounter stumbling blocks that negatively affect the outcome of the ESG application.